-No need to submit ID pictures because most BDO branches already have their own cameras for image capturing.
+There is no need to submit ID pictures because most BDO branches already have cameras for image capturing.

-Account activation usually takes place at least 1 to 2 days from the date of application.
+Account activation usually takes at least 1 to 2 days from the date of application.

-The passbook and ATM, on the other hand, are issued after 5 to 7 banking days.
+On the other hand, the passbook and ATM are issued after 5 to 7 banking days.

 Once you’ve been issued the ATM card, follow the steps below to activate it: